 FAQs, Official's Resources, Event Management Forms and Uniforms

 Thank you for promoting the sport of cycling by helping run, manage, and operate a bicycle race!
-Here refs can find all of the necessary forms and procedures to keep a race running smoothly, safely, and successfully.
+Officials can find all of the necessary forms and procedures to keep a race running smoothly, safely, and successfully.

 When you take your first seminar to become an official, you should receive a USA Cycling rule book.
-When you renew your license the following year, you will automatically get a new rule book.
-Additional materials can be acquired online.
+When you renew your license the following year, once printed, you will automatically receive a new rule book.
+Additional materials can be found here.

 We have a distributor for a line of officials clothing.
-New officials get a 15% discount on their first purchase, and there is a discounted item every month that you will read about in the Technical Director update.
 To access the clothing program, please follow this link.

 In addition to the basic categories, there are also some specialties, such as motorcycle refereeing (motoref), track starter, and race secretary.
 These specialties are taught in periodic seminars.